Who’s Leading the Field in Field Service Software?

 Field Service Management Software allows field service technicians to manage and communicate with field employees and resources.
 This improves the customer experience by giving field employees access to service histories, mapping services, scheduling tools and more.
 We have found the Top 20 Most Popular Field Service Management Software Solutions as determined by our popularity index.

 As we continue to move forward with our top 20 series, it’s important to reflect on the “why” behind the research.
-If you’re unsure as to why Capterra is releasing a Top 20 list of popular software, refer to our CEO, Mike’s, blog post on our LMS infographic for his reasoning behind these studies.
+If you’re unsure as to why Capterra is releasing a Top 20 list of popular software, refer to our founder, Mike’s, blog post for his reasoning behind these studies.

 We began our field service research in a similar manner as our previous infographics.
 To start our list, we examined Capterra’s own Field Service Management Software Directory to find which vendors had received a high number of reviews.
 From there, we measured web traffic of all 200+ vendors listed on Capterra according to third party estimates.
 This process resulted in an initial list of more than 80 field service management vendors to examine in more detail.